mull-project/mull/docs/command-line/generated/mull-cxx-cli-options.rst

     :Elements:	Generates mutation-testing-elements compatible JSON file

+    :Patches:	Generates a patchfile for each mutation. uses `--git-project-root` as base dir.

 --ide-reporter-show-killed		Makes IDEReporter to also report killed mutations (disabled by default)

 --debug		Enables Debug Mode: more logs are printed